Killing of Zachary Hammond: Mark Tiller

 Mark Tiller is a lieutenant in the Seneca Police Department.
-An officer since 2006 previously employed at West Pelzer police department.
+He was an officer since 2006, previously employed at West Pelzer police department.
 Before joining the Seneca Police Department in 2010, he worked at the Clemson Police Department. according to Seneca police chief John Covington, however Tiller does have some missing records, including "written reports about a missed court date and mishandling of a gun" and has changed police departments for unknown reasons in the last few years.
 He was 32 years old at the time of the shooting.
 The city released Lt.
 Mark Tiller's file to media outlets.
 The documents show one performance review from June 29 in which the officer received ratings of "excellent" in five of six categories and was rated "good" in job knowledge.
 The personnel file released to the media was subsequently found to be incomplete.
 A total of eight infractions had been omitted – infractions which should have resulted in disciplinary action and which may have reflected upon his fitness to be an officer.
 Had Tiller been properly disciplined, his behavior may have been corrected.

 Seneca police chief John Covington fired Tiller in September 2016 calling it a "personnel matter".